 - Food Donations: If you have leftover food from a family event (Shiva, B’nei Mitzvah or other occasion), please consider donating it to a community member or shelter.
 If you are unable to bring the food item(s) yourself, please contact Carol at (631) 261-6029 or email@example.com or Sue at firstname.lastname@example.org.

 Project H.O.P.E. of Temple Beth El (Helping Other People Eat): Project H.O.P.E. is a community outreach program that began in 2004.
-It was founded by the youth of St Hugh’s Parish to help the hungry in the Huntington Station area.
-The program was extended in 2007 to include “Sunday Suppers.”
-These delicious meals are served twice monthly to families and individuals in the Huntington area.
-In 2012, Temple Beth El began partnering with St. Hugh’s.
-We serve our dinners once a month at the Moose Lodge on Pulaski Road in Greenlawn.
-Many of our guests are on fixed incomes and are from senior facilities.
-We are proud of the many Temple congregants who volunteer to set up, cook and serve our guests at these suppers.
-We are especially proud of our Temple Youth, who play a large role in this activity.
+It was founded by the youth of St. Hugh’s Parish to help the hungry in the Huntington Station area and in 2012, Temple Beth El began partnering with St. Hugh’s.
+We continue to feed the food-insecure in the area by delivering 30 individual meals to Paumanack Village in Greenlawn and 20 family trays to the Tri-CYA in Huntington.
+We are proud of the many temple congregants who volunteer to set up, cook and serve our guests at these suppers.
+We are especially proud of our temple youth and students who play a large role in this activity.
 If you, your family or group would like to volunteer or donate to Temple Beth El Project H.O.P.E., please reach out and we will try to accommodate you.
-Contact Sue at firstname.lastname@example.org.
+Contact Sue at email@example.com.

-HIHI (Huntington Interfaith Homeless Initiative): For 13 years, Temple Beth El has partnered with other houses of worship and the Family Service League to serve as a HIHI respite center for homeless men and women in the Huntington area who lack emergency housing services.
+H.I.H.I.
+(Huntington Interfaith Homeless Initiative): For 14 years, Temple Beth El has partnered with other houses of worship and the Family Service League to serve as a H.I.H.I. respite center for homeless men and women in the Huntington area who lack emergency housing services.
 The program was founded on the basic principles of human need: to ensure that everyone in the Town of Huntington has a night’s respite during the coldest winter months.
 We provide food and a warm place to stay on Wednesday nights.
-Please support this effort — people’s lives depend on it.
+Please support this effort – people’s lives depend on it.
 Sign up to volunteer by adding your name to the poster in the temple atrium.
-Contact Paula Klein with any questions at firstname.lastname@example.org.
+Contact Carol Werblin with any questions at firstname.lastname@example.org.

-- HIHI Supply Drive: Every October, Temple Beth El holds a supply drive to prepare for its upcoming HIHI respite season.
+H.I.H.I.
+Supply Drive: Every fall, Temple Beth El holds a supply drive to prepare for its upcoming H.I.H.I. respite season.
 We gather much needed items like clothing (hooded sweatshirts, new warm socks, knit hats), toiletries (disposable razors, chap stick, personal size deodorant), and kitchen supplies (salsa, hot chocolate, sugar, cleaning supplies, paper towels.)
 Fill a bag of supplies and leave it at the designated drop-off station inside the temple.